-COMMENTARYPoor story, great novel
+Poor story, great novel

-However, if you read Tender is the Night for its own very different charms you may find that it's also a great work by a novelist near the height of his powers.
+However, if you read Tender Is the Night for its own very different charms you may find that it's also a great work by a novelist near the height of his powers.
 You may see it as the most mature work in Fitzgerald's non-Gatsby oeuvre, the best in the line that includes This Side of Paradise and The Beautiful and Damned.

-The novel starts way too slowly, with a belaboured description of the Riviera beach and the well-to-do travellers who socialize with each other as they keep meeting at various European vacations spots.
+The novel starts too slowly with a belaboured description of the Riviera beach and the well-to-do travellers who socialize with each other as they keep meeting at various European vacations spots.
 We follow the banal observations of 18-year-old Hollywood actress Rosemary Hoyt.
 Her mother encourages her to have an affair with fellow American Dick Diver, whose marriage with the beautiful Nicole seems perfect.
 The Divers are the social centre of the group.

 The back story catches up to the present and passes it, as the dynamic between Dick and Nicole goes through changes.
 Eventually it settles into a resolution that is perhaps realistic but not very dramatic.

-In the compartment above and in front of Dick's, a group of English were standing standing up and exclaiming upon the backdrop of sky, when suddenly there was a confusion among them—they parted to give way to a couple of young people who made apologies and scrambled over into the rear compartment of the funicular—Dick's compartment.
+In the compartment above and in front of Dick's, a group of English were standing up and exclaiming upon the backdrop of sky, when suddenly there was a confusion among them—they parted to give way to a couple of young people who made apologies and scrambled over into the rear compartment of the funicular—Dick's compartment.
 The young man was a Latin with the eyes of a stuffed deer; the girl was Nicole.

 Plus there are those cinematic scenes that only Fitzgerald could reproduce in prose.
 The girls invading Nicole and her lover's hotel room to see their sailor boyfriends off from the balcony.
 Dick coming to the rescue of his superior sister-in-law who is thrown in jail for impersonating a man.
 The discovery and removal of an unknown dead man in the actress's bed.

-One wonders what he could have made of Tender is the Night with a real, overarching story.
+One wonders what he could have made of Tender Is the Night with a real, overarching story.